-In late 2012, The Nature Conservancy was able to purchase an additional 524-acres, bringing the total protected area to 1,444 acres.
 Generations of Pawlet families—and visitors from around the world—have climbed the steep slopes to the top of Haystack Mountain to take in the spectacular 360-degree views of Bald and Middle Mountains, the north-south forested hills and the serene Mettowee Valley.
-This preserve features a series of rounded, forested peaks in the northern Taconic Mountains, clustered in an extensive landscape of unbroken forest.
 Locals call Haystack, Middle and Bald Mountains the Three Sisters.
+This natural area features a series of rounded, forested peaks in the northern Taconic Mountains, clustered in an extensive landscape of unbroken forest.

 Protecting this landscape is a collaborative effort.
-A local group, Friends of Haystack, successfully conserved the summit of Haystack in 2012, and the Vermont Housing and Conservation Board has substantially supported the Conservancy's efforts over the years.
+A local group, Friends of Haystack, successfully conserved the summit of Haystack in 2012, and the Vermont Housing and Conservation Board has substantially supported TNC's efforts over the years.